learn-co-curriculum/conditionals-python-lab/README.md

 ### Conditionals and Loops

-Let's continue our work of conditionals by seeing how they can be combined with loops.
+Let's continue our work on conditionals by seeing how they can be combined with loops.
 Let's write a function called `open_restaurants` that takes in a list of restaurants as an argument and returns a list of only the restaurants that are not closed.

 ```python